scottyphillips/echonetlite_homeassistant/info.md

 Platform | Description
 -- | --
-`climate` | Interface to ECHONETLite API to control your ECHONETLite compatible HVAC (Commonly found in Asia-Pacific regions) `sensor`  | Interface to ECHONETLite API to poll indoor and outdoor temperature sensors `select`  | Interface to ECHONETLite API to provide drop down menus for swing modes `light`   | Interface to ECHONETLite API to provide light functionality for supported devices.
+`climate` | Interface to ECHONETLite API to control your ECHONETLite compatible HVAC (Commonly found in Asia-Pacific regions) `sensor`  | Interface to ECHONETLite API to poll indoor and outdoor temperature sensors.
+`select`  | Interface to ECHONETLite API to provide drop down menus for swing modes.
+`light`   | Interface to ECHONETLite API to provide light functionality for supported devices.
+`light`   | Interface to ECHONETLite API to provide fan functionality for supported devices.

 ![example][exampleimg]